 What is Google Shopping and How Does It Work?

-Google Shopping or Product Listing ads (used interchangeably in this guide) enable businesses to set up campaigns that display product images, descriptions, and titles to potential buyers.
-This kind of display allows buyers to preview products before clicking on ads and being sent to a website.
+Google Shopping ads or Product Listing ads (used interchangeably in this guide) enable businesses to set up campaigns that display product titles, images, and descriptions to potential buyers.

 Things to Consider Before Investing in Google Shopping Campaigns